-- Download the current version of the program here and save it to your computer.
+- Download the current version of the program here or here (Dropbox) and save it to your computer.

 - Use Windows Explorer to navigate to the downloaded zip file (ZooRisk3.8.zip), double click on the file and extract (or unzip) the files into the folder you designate on your computer.

 - Open the folder with the extracted file and double click on the Setup.exe installation file.
 The installer will guide you through the rest of the process.
 You may be asked whether you’d like to install the .Net Framework 2.0 and MDAC 2.8; ZooRisk requires these libraries to run, and installing it will not modify any of your other programs.
 The installation will automatically put a shortcut on your desktop.

 The installed program will include two sample single-species projects and one sample space and risk-analysis project that you can load at the beginning of the program.
 See the manual for more information on these projects and how to get started in the program.